Dom-888/Forth-Milestone-Project/README.md

 #### Navbar

-- Hover over each link in the navbar to confirm that the color change as expected.
+- Hover over each link in the navbar to confirm that the color changes as expected.
 - Click the categories link in the navbar, confirm that all categories are displayed in the dropdown menu.
 - Clicked each other link in the navbar to confirm that it leads to the correct page.
 - Confirm that when logged out the options "Sign Up" and "Log In" are visible and that "Account", "Inventory" and "Log out" are not.